Scott Patterson (baseball)

-Scott Robert Patterson (born June 20, 1979 in Oakdale, Pennsylvania) is an American former professional baseball pitcher.
+Scott Robert Patterson (born June 20, 1979) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the New York Yankees and San Diego Padres.

 Early life

 Patterson grew up in the Pittsburgh suburb of Oakdale, Pennsylvania, where his dad and brother currently live.
 He attended West Allegheny High School where he still holds the single season strikeout record.
 Following high school, he attended Allegany College of Maryland in Cumberland, Maryland.
 Afterward, he attended West Virginia State, where, during his senior season he threw a perfect game and was also awarded the 2002 WVIAC Pitcher of the Year.

 Career

+New York Yankees

 Patterson was re-signed by the New York Yankees as a free agent on November 16, 2007, after spending most of the previous two seasons with their Double-A affiliate, the Trenton Thunder.
 Prior to spending time in the Yankees organization, he was in the Frontier League, an independent baseball league, for 41/2 seasons.